ibigsnet/SCVR-Config/README.txt

-Updated to now give additional optional resolutions, should you want more options.
-I think I'm done working on this for a bit, there was enough changes to the code, that I'm just going to call it 2.0.
+-Fixed bug where Height and Width were set to 0 in the attributes.xml file.
+-Fixed bug where VSync off and windowed borderless was appended rather than replaced.

 This will probably ultimately be merged with the Kaglaaz's SCVR-Settings program.

 Feel free to create a desktop shortcut so that you can switch between resolutions easily.

-Version 2.0
+Version 2.0.2

 Special thanks to Cachi, Kaglaaz <3